GoogleCloudPlatform/agent-assist-integrations/liveperson/proxy-server/README.md

 ## Disclaimer

+> [!IMPORTANT]
-This product is covered by the [Pre-GA Offerings Terms](https://cloud.google.com/terms/service-terms#1) of the Google Cloud Terms of Service.
+> This product is covered by the [Pre-GA Offerings Terms](https://cloud.google.com/terms/service-terms#1) of the Google Cloud Terms of Service.
 Pre-GA products might have limited support, and changes to pre-GA products might not be compatible with other pre-GA versions.
 For more information, see the [launch stage descriptions](https://cloud.google.com/products#product-launch-stages).